dhiegorp/migraine/README.md

 Global Options:
     --help          Print this help.
     --file          The brainfuck source-code file path
-    --eval          String is interpreted as a brainfuck program (Not Implemented) --verbose
+    --eval          String is interpreted as a brainfuck program --verbose
     --about